mrdrbob/aoc-2020/README.md

 So that's what I do.
 Read all lines into a `HashSet`, then iterate the `HashSet` checking to see if `(2020 -  that number)` exists in the set.
 If I find one (and I assume I do), then return `(that number * (2020 - that number))`.

 Challenges: I still don't have an intuitive understanding of borrowing in Rust.
-Luckly, I have the very efficient and intelligent strategy of "try random things until the compiler stops complaining".
+Luckily, I have the very efficient and intelligent strategy of "try random things until the compiler stops complaining".

 Potential edge case: If the input contains only a single `1010`, that can be added to itself, and the "contains" lookup doesn't care if it's looking up the same number.
 So, the algorithm would incorrectly return `1010 * 1010`, when only one `1010` exists in the list.

+### Day 1 - Part 2

+Foiled!
+My brilliant scheme has been destroyed by the introduction of a third factor.
+So I went back to the original plan of just brute forcing the list--it's not that long.
+I must admit, I cringe when I see `for` loops nested three deep.

+My one solace is that I don't attempt to add numbers to themselves.
+So if 1000 and 20 were in the list, it wouldn't consider adding 1000 + 1000 + 20, since 1000 only appears once.
+At least I *think* I got that filtering correct.